Epic Fireworks Batley Shop Visit

 A look around Epic Fireworks' Batley Shop with a 360 view (Aug 2008).

-Epic Fireworks is one of the most talked about firework retailers in the UKFR forum.
+Epic Fireworks is one of the most talked about firework retailers by my readers.
 With headline grabbing slogans of “All fireworks less than half price” and “The largest range of fireworks in the UK” it was time to take a look at the Epic operation and the people behind it.

 The Epic showroom was easy to find, being located a short drive from the M1 and M62.
 Batley might as well be Outer Mongolia to a Southerner like me, but with a sat nav and Epic’s map as backup I got there without problems.
 Despite its town location the showroom is situated in an industrial unit so there is ample free parking.
 Like all good retailers a coffee machine and toilet is at the ready for tired travellers!